meliorence/react-native-snap-carousel/README.md

 ### Unreliable callbacks

 When `enableMomentum` is disabled, providing a reliable callback is really tricky since no `scrollEnd` event has been exposed yet for the `ScrollView` component.
-We can only rely on the `scrollDragEnd` event, which comes with a huge bunch of issues.
+We can only rely on the `scrollEndDrag` event, which comes with a huge bunch of issues.
 See [#34](https://github.com/archriss/react-native-snap-carousel/issues/34) for more information.

 Version 2.3.0 tackled these issues with a bunch of flags and hacks.
 But you could still be facing the following one: **when you build a debug version of your app without enabling JS remote debugging**, timers will desynchronize and callbacks will be a complete mess.
 Try to either enable remote debugging or build a production version of your app, and everything should get back to normal.